YTxFSGAMERz/WinAurex/docs/src/content/docs/Input_Latency_Myths.md

 # Input Latency Myths & Facts

 The internet is filled with "zero latency" tweaks that are at best placebos, and at worst, detrimental to system stability.
-The Windows-Optimisations Framework focuses on **hardware-level truths** rather than registry snake oil.
+The WinAurex Framework focuses on **hardware-level truths** rather than registry snake oil.

 Here is a breakdown of the most common myths surrounding input latency.